 As indicated in Chapter 4, HAHSTA estimates that by 2015, 15,341 PLWHA will need some form of housing assistance.
-In determining the types of housing needed to stabilize those PLWHA over the next five years, HAHSTA utilized the cost burden data, HOPWA utilization data as detailed in Chapter 4, and feedback gathered from Project Sponsors, Administrative Agents, and PLWHA during the needs assessment process.
-Table 5.1 shows the mix of HOPWA housing by type needed to address low-income PLWHA projected to have housing needs.
+In determining the types of housing needed to stabilize those PLWHA, HAHSTA utilized cost burden data, HOPWA utilization data as detailed in Chapter 4, and feedback gathered from project sponsors, Administrative Agents, and PLWHA during the needs assessment process.
+Table 5.1 shows the mix of HOPWA housing by type that will be needed to address low-income PLWHA projected housing needs.